 - This Steering Committee proposes boundaries for the BID, prepares a Needs Assessment Survey for the community to make sure the Statement of Need is addressing the right points, and drafts a plan for the BID, which details what services are to be delivered and the operating budget for the proposed BID.
 This plan is called a District Plan and serves as the yardstick against which the BIDs services will be measured by its members.

-Current Phase 2: Outreach
+Completed Phase 2: Outreach

 - After finalizing the District Plan, the Steering Committee begins to conduct outreach to both inform the public and build support for the BID.
 Outreach is conducted through holding public meetings and gathering signed statements of support.

-Pending Phase 3: Legislative Authorization
+Current Phase 3: Legislative Authorization

 - Creating or expanding a BID requires approval from the City Council.
 The proposed District Plan is reviewed by a number of government agencies and local elected officials before going to the City Council for approval.